MrCactusLD/pytube-master/README.md

 	<a href="https://pypi.org/project/pytube/"><img src="https://img.shields.io/pypi/v/pytube?style=flat-square" /></a>
   </p>
 </div>

-# WARNING
-# THIS IS AN EDITED VERSION OF PYTUBE WITH FEW FIXES
+# WARNING!!
+THIS IS AN EDITED VERSION OF PYTUBE WITH FEW FIXES,
 In no way shape or form, do I own this code.
-This is repository is simply for personal use for easier setup.
+\nThis repository is simply for personal use for easier setup.
+\nIf you want to use this repository, use at your own risk

 ### Actively soliciting contributors!